S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_maintenance.md

  -m "<any further details>"
 ```

- > Note if above generates merge conflicts then attempt `git mergetool` if you
+ > Edit text between `<` & `>` to reflect changes made.
+Note if above generates
+ merge conflicts then attempt `git mergetool` if you have already setup a git
- have already setup a git merge tool default.
+ merge tool default.

- > Hint: use `git diff ${Var_local_branch_name}..master` to refresh your
+ > Hint: use `git diff ${Var_local_branch_name}..master` to refresh your memory
- memory as to what changes where made between branches.
+ as to what changes where made between branches.

 When and if merge conflicts happen see [Contributing_code_merge_conflicts.md](Contributing_code_merge_conflicts.md)
  file within the `Documentation/` directory of this project for detailed